Ready to hit the road? These 8 bags are perfect for weekend getaways, road trips, and summer adventures

 L.L.
 Bean’s waxed canvas duffle is designed to combat the elements.
 And let’s be honest, it looks even better with time.
 At 22.5 inches, it’s an ideal size for a few days on the go, even if “on the go” means heading off into the wilderness.

 Despite its puffed quilted exterior, MZ Wallace’s classic Metro Tote won’t add bulk, but can still hold an outrageous amount of things.
-The Medium tote is perfect for weekend getaways, but also for gym, work, or an impromptu farmer’s market visit.
+The Medium tote is perfect for weekend getaways, but also for gym, work, or an impromptu farmers market visit.
 The brand’s eco ethos—it vows to be entirely carbon neutral by the end of the year—is an added bonus.

 We looked to Dagne Dover, makers of functional, aesthetic bags, for a travel tote that is unique and prepared to tackle pretty much anything.
-The Landon Carryall is available in five sizes—from a super cute 9-inch crossbody to a 42L duffle—and a rotating batch of premium seasonal and classic neoprene colors.
+The Landon Carryall is available in five sizes—from a super-cute 9-inch crossbody to a 42L duffel—and a rotating batch of premium seasonal and classic neoprene colors.

 Cuyana Triple Zipper Weekender

-Naturally, Cuyana—known for its ‘fewer, better’ mantra—introduced an incredibly attractive and pragmatic getaway bag.
-The Triple Zipper Weekender is a sophisticated organic canvas-leather duffle that opens to perfectly sized compartments for shoes, tech gear, water bottles, and few wardrobe changes.
-Bonus: a thick sleeve across the back slips over your roller luggage handle for hands-free transport.
+Naturally, Cuyana—known for its “fewer, better” mantra—introduced an incredibly attractive and pragmatic getaway bag.
+The Triple Zipper Weekender is a sophisticated organic canvas-leather duffel that opens to perfectly sized compartments for shoes, tech gear, water bottles, and a few wardrobe changes.
+Bonus: A thick sleeve across the back slips over your roller luggage handle for hands-free transport.

 Calpak’s Hue hardside roller looks simple, but its best detail is hiding right in front of you.
 The Hue Carry-On includes all the bells and whistles—compression straps! dividers and pockets! a built-in lock!—but our favorite feature is the trapdoor-like tech compartment so you’re never that person holding up TSA because you can’t grab your laptop.

 Away’s Carry-On rolling bags put the brand on the map, but the Everywhere Bag is a versatile companion—and just as perfect on its own.
-The zip-top bag is water-resistant, features an adjustable long shoulder strap, and features clever details, such as a key clip and magnetic laptop closure, so you’ll be high-flying without that “did I forget…” feeling.
+The zip-top bag is water-resistant, features an adjustable long shoulder strap, and features clever details, such as a key clip and magnetic laptop closure, so you’ll be high-flying without that “did I forget . . .” feeling.

 Fast Company’s Recommender section is dedicated to surfacing innovative products, services, and brands that are changing how we live and work.
 Every item that we write about is independently selected by our editors and, wherever possible, tested and reviewed.
 Fast Company may receive revenue from some links in our stories; however, all selections are based on our editorial judgment.